-Enjoy organ music, a solo, and hymn singing during church services, plus organ and outdoor chiming concerts all year around. more
+Enjoy organ music, a solo that supports the spiritual message of the sermon, and hymn singing during church services, plus organ and outdoor chiming concerts all year around.

 There are two organs built by the Aeolian-Skinner Organ Company of Boston at The Mother Church: one in the Original Edifice and one in the large-domed Extension of The Mother Church.
 The organ in the Extension is one of the largest in the world with a total of 13,384 pipes, ranging from the size of a pencil to 32 feet in length.
 It is played from the four-manual console located in front of the platform.
 Both organs can be heard during church services every Wednesday and Sunday.
 The Church hosts regular organ concerts (Pipes on the Plaza) in the Extension throughout the year by accomplished organists from the Boston area, including Bryan Ashley, Organist of The Mother Church.

 Every other month, organ concerts are presented by accomplished organists from around the Boston area, including Bryan Ashley, Organist of The Mother Church.
 These consist of midday concerts, a yearly afternoon concert as part of the Fenway Alliance’s “Opening Our Doors” activities,* a First Night Organ Concert,** and special events in conjunction with the American Guild of Organists.